clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/grammar.rst

 Contractions
 ************

-Avoid the use contractions since some of them might be ambiguous and confusing to non-native English-speaking audiences.
+Avoid the use of contractions since some of them might be ambiguous and confusing to non-native English-speaking audiences.

 Some contractions can cause confusion for nonnative English-speakers because these contractions stand for more than one construction.
 For